Excellence Strategy

 Review process

 First, the project proposals are checked for completeness and formal criteria by the Excellence Strategy team.
 All applications that meet the formal requirements will be reviewed by external experts/ peer researchers.
-Based on the reviews, the Advisory Board for the Humanities provides a funding recommendation; the final funding decision is made by the Rectorate.
+Based on the proposals and reviews the Advisory Board for the Humanities will invite the main applicants of selected proposals to present these to the board and afterwards provides a funding recommendation; the final funding decision is made by the President’s Office.